Updated: 2/23/22 | February 23, 2022

 11. John’s on Bleecker (278 Bleecker St)

-While pizza in New York is an institution, I admit I’m no pizza guru.
-To me, it’s either bad, good or really good.
-I can’t make those fine pizza distinctions like some New Yorkers can.
-I qualify John’s as really good.
-The thin-style pizza comes in huge portions big enough to serve three (no slices available here).
-Service is quick, but expect to wait for a table during dinner.
+While pizza in New York is an institution, I admit I’m no guru.
+To me, it’s either bad, good, or really good.
+I can’t make those fine distinctions like some New Yorkers can.
+That said, I qualify John’s as really good.
+The thin-style pizza comes in portions big enough to serve three (no slices are available).
+The service is quick, but expect to wait for a table during dinner.

 14. Mamoun’s Falafel (119 MacDougal St)

 You will find inexpensive falafel and gyro stands all over Manhattan, but the best one is Mamoun’s.
-You can pick up a classic falafel sandwich with tahini and salad for $5, but all the options here are tasty and affordable.
+You can pick up a classic falafel sandwich with tahini and salad for $5 USD, but all the options here are tasty and affordable.

-Mamoun’s now has 3 locations in NYC: East Village, Greenwich Village, and the Upper West Side.
+Mamoun’s now has three locations: East Village, Greenwich Village, and the Upper West Side.

 16. Peter Luger Steakhouse (178 Broadway, Brooklyn)

-Located in Williamsburg, Brooklyn, this is the best steakhouse in the city.
+Located in Williamsburg, Brooklyn, this is the best steakhouse in New York.
 Having been around since 1887, it’s an institution.
-The restaurant has a German beer hall feel and the steak (which they age in-house) is some of the best I’ve had in my life.
+The restaurant has a German beer-hall feel, and the steak (which they age in-house) is some of the best I’ve ever had.

-Since 1986, Friend of a Farmer has been embracing the farm-to-table movement, offering seasonal dishes as well as classic comfort food.
-The food is filling and hearty.
-They have a great brunch too!
+Since 1986, Friend of a Farmer has been embracing the farm-to-table movement, offering seasonal dishes as well as classic comfort food, which is filling and hearty.
+It has a great brunch too!
+Get there early or make a reservation in advance, because there is often a long line to get in.

 After living in the city for years, this list reflects what I think are some of the best and most unique offerings the Big Apple has to offer.

 But this is just the tip of the iceberg too.
-New York City has some of the greatest bars and restaurants in the world and you could spend a lifetime (and a fortune) trying them all.
-Whether you’re eating on a budget or ready to splash out, NYC has something for you.
+New York City has some of the greatest bars and restaurants in the world, and you could spend a lifetime (and a fortune) trying them all.
+Whether you’re eating on a budget or ready to splurge, NYC has something for you.

 But don’t take my word for it.
 Come and put my suggestions to the test and let me know what you think!